edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 snap set edgexfoundry apps.core-data.service-port=8080
 ```

+The services load the set config options on startup.
+If the service has already started, a restart is necessary to load them.

 ### Control services
 The services of a snap can be started/stopped/restarted using the snap CLI.
 When starting/stopping, you can additionally set them to enable/disable which configures whether or not the service should also start on boot.